-About a decade ago, Election Commission of India(ECI) began mass deployment of Electronic voting machine(EVM) for elections.
+About a decade ago, Election Commission of India(ECI) began mass deployment of the Electronic voting machine(EVM) for elections.
 The security of EVM lies only in their obscured details, the details about software and hardware are only vaguely available.
-No third party audits of its security have ever been done.
-Time and again, security researchers have asked for access to EVM but they have been denied regularly [except in september 2009, where Hari Prasad was asked to demonstrate an attack on EVM in 2 hours and then stopped within 10 minutes showing intellectual property concerns]
+No third-party audits of its security have ever been done.
+Time and again, security researchers have asked for access to EVM but they have been denied regularly except in September 2009, where Hari Prasad was asked to demonstrate an attack on EVM in 2 hours and then stopped within 10 minutes showing intellectual property concerns.

-Unlike technology based financial transaction systems which evolved over years to handle phishing attacks, MITM and credit card based fraud, unlike financial transactions, the elections are held relatively infrequently and hence does not provide much opportunity to evolve and learn the adversaries.
-Unless the results of elections are verified against another source, it is impossible to tell if machine is without bugs or not.
-Also unlike finance, their is nothing to hedge against here.
-As we know embedded systems are inherently prone to bugs [yes, even those who are deeply scrutinized space rockets and satellites have integer overflow errors, attacked by worms and assume wrong units], without a rigorous audit, it is impossible to say that they will work fine.
+Unlike technology-based financial transaction systems which evolved over years to handle phishing attacks, MITM and credit card based fraud, unlike financial transactions, the elections are held relatively infrequently and hence does not provide much opportunity to evolve and learn the adversaries.
+Unless the results of elections are verified against another source, it is impossible to tell if the machine is without bugs or not.
+Also unlike finance, there is nothing to hedge against here.
+As we know embedded systems are inherently prone to bugs.
+Yes, even those who are deeply scrutinized space rockets and satellites have integer overflow errors, attacked by worms and assume wrong units, without a rigorous audit, it is impossible to say that they will work fine.

 Disclaimer: This is my personal blog.
 The views expressed on these pages are mine alone and not those of my employer.